talon-one/talon_one.js/docs/ManagementApi.md

 let apiInstance = new TalonOne.ManagementApi();
 let applicationId = 56; // Number | The ID of the Application.
 It is displayed in your Talon.One deployment URL. let customerId = 56; // Number | The value of the `id` property of a customer profile.
-Get it with the [List application's customers](#operation/getApplicationCustomers) endpoint. apiInstance.getApplicationCustomer(applicationId, customerId).then((data) => {
+Get it with the [List Application's customers](/#tag/Customer-data/operation/getApplicationCustomers) endpoint. apiInstance.getApplicationCustomer(applicationId, customerId).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {